 Ask for a carer’s assessment

-A carer's assessment works out what your support needs are and whether you qualify for any help from the council.
+A carer's assessment, also called an Adult Carer Support Plan in Scotland, works out what your support needs are and whether you qualify for any help from the council.
 You can arrange one before you start caring or while you’re caring.

 If you qualify for support, the local council might provide care and support to the person you care for or provide you with support directly.
 This could include: